 b. a description of substitute indicators, if any, used in the audit and a rationale for each;

-c. the name of Program Participant that was audited, including its SFI representative;
+c. the name of Certified Organization that was audited, including its SFI representative;

-d. a general description of the Program Participant’s fiber sourcing and manufacturing operations included in the audits;
+d. a general description of the Certified Organization’s fiber sourcing and manufacturing operations included in the audits;

 This shall include: